rorzen/owncloud-install-and-configure/index.md

 ### Installing MySQL

-MySQL is a database management system.
-It organizes and provides access to databases where your site can store information.
+MySQL is a database management system to organize and provide access to databases where your site can store information.

 To install MySQL, follow these steps: